radawson/BashScripts/README.md

 # BashScripts

-A collection of srcipts to automate the annoying things in life.
+A collection of scripts to automate the annoying things in life.